adriennebohlmann/synthPlay/README.md

 One goal is to mimic real data problems.
 Therefore intentionally create hurdles by including shifting, noise, and restricting the sample and the features available for learning.

 ## analysis
-Cross validataion
+* cross validataion
-train-test-split
+* train-test-split
-transformation: StandardScaler, Normalizer, QuantileTransformer(norm)
+* transformation: StandardScaler, Normalizer, QuantileTransformer(norm)
+* keras neural network

 ## results